smithblack-0/WorkflowForge/docs/Autonoma/MOA.md

 On transitioning to a new zone, the feeding pattern transition mentioned above is setup.
 These transitions themselves need discussion.
 Transitions to a new zone can be triggered by one of the following.

+* If a transition token is noticed and esape is set, skip that instruction and set escape to false.
 * Zone transition.
 The Step_Trigger token we were listening for was noticed.
 * Flow Control.
 The Jump token is noticed, causing us to dereference the jump destination and change state to load that location.

 Finally, when paging off of the end of the program counter the program is done and will only produce padding tokens.
 Once all program counters are done, the .done() call will resolve to true.

-## Inputs
+## Debugging

-A special method accepting a batch number and a 1d token list can be used to load the input stream.
-Needless to say, using this function tends to block generation.
+When set in debugging mode, the above will also emit a resolution map indicating, by index, which of the kernel extensions is resolving each individual token.
+Count starts at zero, and falling all the way through ends up at the length of the number of kernel extensions.
+Otherwise, this is not emitted.